eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-2.md

 ## Exercises

-Explains about the possibilities and limitations about the current model

 ### Exercise #1

 What would happen when multiple clients try and connect to the same server?
 Let us test it out!